 Not feeling (a) fine?
 You might have a ‘reasonable excuse’ for not completing your tax return

 If you’re not expecting to complete your Self Assessment tax return by the deadline of midnight on 31st January, you’re not alone.
-Last January around 870,000 taxpayers missed the 2016 tax deadline and paid a £100 fine, plus extra penalties in some cases.
-If you’ve not been able to complete your tax return in time, here’s what you need to know.
+Here’s what you need to know.

 The world is not going to end if you miss the deadline - filing your tax return a couple of days late will earn you nothing worse than a £100 fine at this stage (although HMRC will also charge you interest if you have failed to pay your tax on time too).